-Then, in 2011, the infamous Black Friday events took place in the United States – the Department of Justice shut down the biggest poker sites due to illegal fund mismanagements by the owners.
+Then, in 2011, the infamous Black Friday events took place in the United States – the Department of Justice shut down the biggest poker sites due to the Unlawful Internet Gambling Enforcement Act of 2006.
 Moorman decided to focus more on live tournaments in response.
 But, of course, he never fully abandoned his true expertise, online poker tournaments.

 → Live Tournaments ←

 Moorman has stated in interviews that he originally struggled with the transition from online poker to live poker.
 It seems, however, that he eventually “got by” since he has $6.021 million in live tournament earnings to his name.
 His Hendon page shows 133 individual cashes over the course of 13 years.
 His first comes from the 2008 World Series of Poker.

 The first time he made a 6-figure cash was during the 2011 Aussie Millions.
 He got 7th place in the A$10,000 Main Event for $173,000 (A$175,000).
 A year later, in 2012, he won the first major live tournament of his career, the €2,000 EPT event in Madrid for $27,615.
 Moorman took down another major title, the World Poker Tour LA Poker Classic Main Event for $1,015,460 two years later.

 His other major accomplishments include a runner-up finish in the €10,000 8-Max European Poker Tour event in 2012 (winning $189,824); and a 3rd place in the €1,000 NLHE event from the 2016 EPT Barcelona ($271,187).